Oh, The Weather Outside is frightful .....

 'Why, of course!' said Jip.
 'And those are only a few of the easy

 smells--the strong ones.
-Any mongrel could sm
+Any mongrel could smell those with a cold in

 the head.
 Wait now, and I'll tell you some of the harder scents that